 Send a message via our Contact Form today.

-How a Mental Health Assessment Works
+How a Mental Health/Neurodiversity Assessment Works

 We spend 2 – 3 hours with the employee discussing the health situation and work task performance in a meeting room location, at the workplace or at the worker’s home.
-We can conduct the assessment face to face or via video call.
+We can conduct the assessment face-to-face or via video call.

 The assessment and report will focus on answering the referrer’s specific questions, for example: